Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 We simply check if all the distances between the four given points are equal.
 If they are, a square can be formed, otherwise, it can't.

 ### Why Brute Force Works
-Since we're only checking the distances between four points, this is computationally cheap.
-All we need to do is check if the distances between opposite pairs are equal, and if they are, it's a square.
+Since we only need to check four distances, this is computationally cheap.
+We simply need to check that opposite pairs of distances are the same, and if so, then it's a square.

 ### Key Idea
-The square can only be formed if all four sides have equal lengths, so we just check if the distances between pairs of points satisfy this condition.
+The square is only true if all four sides are of equal length, so we merely check whether the distances between pairs of points meet this condition.

 ### Efficiency
-The brute force solution works efficiently here as we're just comparing a few values and performing simple checks, which is fast even with the maximum number of test cases.
+The brute force method is efficient here because we're comparing little numbers and making simple checks, which is fast even when faced with the biggest number of test cases.

 ---

 ## New World, New Me, New Array
-The problem requires determining the minimum number of operations to make the sum of an array of size n equal to a target sum k.
-In each operation, we can set an element of the array to a value x where -p ≤ x ≤ p.
+The question requires us to find the minimum number of operations in which the sum of an array of size n is made equal to some target value k.
+In each operation, we can set the value of an element in the array to be in the range -p ≤ x ≤ p.

 ### Brute Force Idea
-A brute force solution would involve performing operations iteratively and checking if the sum of the array reaches `k` after each operation.
-This would involve simulating every step and counting how many operations are necessary, but it would be too slow for larger inputs.
+The brute force solution would be to perform operations step by step and check if the array sum is `k` or not after each operation.
+It would involve simulating each step and counting how many steps are required, but would take too long for large inputs.

 ### Why Brute Force Fails
-Brute force fails here due to the inefficiency of simulating each operation.
-The sum `k` can be quite large, and checking the sum incrementally for every operation would take too much time, especially when the number of test cases and the size of `n` are large.
+Brute force will not be effective here as testing every operation would be time-consuming. `k` may be extremely large, and checking the increment in sum after every operation would be time-consuming, especially when the value of `n` is enormous and there are many test cases.

 ### Key Idea
-Instead of simulating each operation, we can calculate the minimum number of operations directly.
-First, check if the sum `k` is achievable by comparing it with the maximum sum `n * p`.
-If achievable, compute the number of operations as `ceil(|k| / p)`.
+Instead of emulating every operation, we can directly compute the minimum number of operations.
+First, check if the sum `k` can be obtained by comparing it to the maximum sum `n * p`.
+If so, compute the number of operations as `ceil(|k| / p)`.

 ### Efficiency
 The approach runs in constant time for each test case.
 The overall complexity is `O(t)` where `t` is the number of test cases, making it efficient for up to 1000 test cases.